 Quick Answer: The BenQ TK700STi is the best golf simulator projector for most home bays in 2026 — bright, sharp 4K from a short throw with low input lag.
 Want to save money and mount close to the screen?
 The Optoma GT1090HDR ultra-short-throw 1080p is the best value.
 For big, bright rooms, the ViewSonic LS711HD delivers excellent lumens for the price.

+Prices and models re-verified June 2026.
 The projector is what turns a hitting bay into an immersive course.
 Get it wrong — too dim, wrong throw distance, washed-out image — and the whole setup feels cheap.
-We compared the projectors golfers actually mount in their home simulators, focused on brightness, throw ratio, and value — and how they line up against the simulator enclosure you’ll project onto.
+We compared the projectors golfers actually mount in their home simulators, focused on brightness, throw ratio, and value — and how they line up against the simulator enclosure you’ll project onto and the room size you have to mount in.

 Golf simulator projectors by the numbers